 To the tune of "Do Not Destroy."
 Of David.
-A miktam (a title, probably a musical term) When Sha'ul had sent men to watch David's house in order to kill him.
+A miktam (a title, probably a musical term)

+When Sha'ul had sent men to watch David's house in order to kill him.

-DIG: Whom does David credit for his escape?
+Sha'ul sent men to kill David DIG: Whom does David credit for his escape?
 Is he out of danger yet?
 Why does David include all Gentiles in his plea?
 What are his enemies like?
 What is their attitude toward God?
 What comfort and hope does David draw from the promise of God's personal and worldwide judgment?
 What does judgment show about God's view of injustice in the world?
 What would it mean if God did not judge evil?
-How did ADONAI answer David's prayer (see Ap - Sha'ul Tries to Kill David)?
+How did ADONAI answer David's prayer?
 Is this what he had in mind?